If you broke a bone and were miles away from help, what would you do?

 The best way to get the stretch is to start slow and kind of sneak up on the muscle, in essence letting it know you’re not there to hurt it.
 Then, gradually pull harder.
 In the end, you may have to pull really hard, but never jerk—which will only scare the muscle into contracting more.

-If there’s a fracture, have someone splint the bone in place before you let go of the traction, to lessen the chance of the bone moving.
+If there’s a fracture, splint the bone in place before you let go of the traction, to lessen the chance of the bone moving.

 When Not Do It Yourself